szwacz/fs-jetpack/README.md

 ## <a name="read"></a> read(path, [returnAs])
 asynchronous: **readAsync(path, [returnAs])**

 Reads content of file.
-If file on given path doesn't exist returns `null` instead of throwing `ENOENT` error.
+If file on given path doesn't exist returns `null` instead of throwing error.

 **parameters:**
 `path` path to file.